Subject Pool is designed to provide subjects for psychological research by faculty and students in the department.

 The studies are also designed to be part of the learning experience of introductory psychology.

-Students registered for Fall, Winter, or Summer sessions of Psychology 101 (Introduction to Psychology) must participate in five (5) hours of research studies as a participant in the Introductory Psychology Subject Pool.
+Students registered for Fall, Winter, or Summer sessions of Psychology 101 (Introduction to Psychology) must participate in three (3) hours of research studies as a participant in the Introductory Psychology Subject Pool.
 Participation credit will be assigned in one-hour (1.0) and half-hour (0.5) increments so each study may earn up to 2.0 credits.

 Students who are enrolled in night classes or online classes are not exempt from participation.

-Students who are under the age of 18 at the beginning of the term (as of January 6, 2020) are EXEMPT from participation in the Subject Pool.
+Students who are under the age of 18 at the beginning of the term (as of September 8, 2020) are EXEMPT from participation in the Subject Pool.
 This means they do not participate in the studies.
 They also do not have to submit journal summaries as alternative assignments.
-They do not have to contact the Subject Pool Coordinator to inform her of their exempt status.

 Although one purpose of the participation requirement is to provide participants for psychological research conducted by faculty and students in the department, the studies are also designed to be part of the learning experience of introductory psychology.
 The studies are designed and conducted by psychology faculty, graduate students, Psychology Honors students, or undergraduates who are conducting research under the mentorship of a faculty member.
 The collected data are used in psychology journal articles, masters theses, Psychology Honors theses, or undergraduate research papers.